Onychophora: Insights on decay and fossilization

 Due to being soft-bodied, onychophorans need excellent conditions to fossilize.
 However, even when this happens, their fossils can be subject to taphonomic bias.
 Experiments were done with modern velvet worms to analyze their decomposition in various saline solutions.
 The study also investigated whether they experienced something called stemward slippage.
 In this phenomenon, animals are falsely categorized as more primitive due to the decay of certain features.

 The researchers found that different features decayed at significantly different rates.
 Salinity and time of moult had little effect on decay, and the way things decomposed remained the same for different species (though it could happen at different speeds).
 Before any degradation, velvet worms flex into a S, U, or circular shape.
 Most flexing happens in the first 24 hours, but the process can continue for around two more days.
 In the early stages of decay, the epidermis and outer cuticle separate, causing a bloated appearance.
-The elongates while increasing in width by around 10–30%.
+The trunk elongates while increasing in width by around 10–30%.
 The limbs do the same, increasing in length and width by around 10–25%.
 Around the same time, the internal organs begin to degrade.
 This eventually culminates in the gut rupturing, destroying the other organs.
 In later stages of decay, the body cuticle shrinks close to its original size.
 A similar trend was found with the limbs, but it was just short of being statistically significant.
 It's around this time that many external features begin to deteriorate.
 These include the dermal papillae, leg rings, anus, gonopore, antenna, slime papillae, and eventually eyes.
 Interestingly, the dermal papillae on the trunk disappear faster than those on the limbs.
 Even as decay progresses, the body is still recognizable.
 This stops once the outer cuticle finally ruptures.
 After that, the animal's anatomy is extremely difficult to interpret.
 At this stage, the only identifiable features would be the chitinous jaws and claws.